sarahjones123/nGenue_docs/docs/getting_started/inbook_structure.md

 2. In the **Portfolio configure** screen, enter details such as name, code and a short description.
 The **Portfolio ID** will be auto-generated upon saving.
 3. If not auto-selected, choose your business unit from the **Parent business group** dropdown.

+    !!!note "Integration points"
+        The fields in the **Integration points** section are automatically populated when third-party tools are integrated with nGenue.
+These fields can be skipped when entering data manually.

 4. Click **Save.**<br>
     ![Save portfolio](./images/legal_entity_8.png)